gmullerb/basecode-react-ts/README.md

 >
 ```

 > Can be used with any type of form field, although in here is only shown with `input`.
+> Remember `ref` allows to access the internal DOM of any control for the form and for the form itself.
+> This pattern will avoid using an state for every input in the form, i.e. React Controlled components, that seems totally unnecessary, since every HTML control in the form will have its own internal state provided by DOM, so why having 2 states for each control?.

 #### Tests